Zoomcar Introduces Trip Protection Supported by Universal Sompo's Contractual Liability Policy

 Hosts enjoy zero repair costs for accidental damage, and guests benefit from a worry-free experience.

-BENGALURU, India , Nov.
-25, 2025 /PRNewswire/ -- Zoomcar (OTCQB: ZCAR), India's leading peer-to-peer car-sharing platform, has announced the launch of Trip Protection cover, supported by Universal Sompo General Insurance through a Contractual Liability Policy.
+BENGALURU, India, Nov.
+26, 2025 /PRNewswire/ -- Zoomcar (OTCQB: ZCAR), India's leading peer-to-peer car-sharing platform, has announced the launch of Trip Protection cover, supported by Universal Sompo General Insurance through a Contractual Liability Policy.
 This initiative enhances assurance for both car owners (Hosts) and car users (Guests), reflecting the commitment to trust, safety, and reliability.

 For hosts, the introduction of Trip Protection means that in the unlikely event of a vehicle being damaged during a trip, the process for repairs and related aspects is seamlessly supported through a structured framework facilitated under Universal Sompo's Contractual Liability Policy.
 This framework helps ensure that authorized service partners manage necessary steps efficiently, allowing hosts to enjoy continued peace of mind while their cars remain active on the platform.